-LaCie Sound2 review
+LaCie Sound2 full review

 The rather odd-looking LaCie Sound2 Speakers are quite useful for users who have a netbook or regular notebook.
 However, the design of this USB-based speaker system frustrated us from the beginning.